 This paper reports a fortuitous research finding, namely, that male sociologists whose first wives have degrees in sociology have been unusually prone to divorce.
 This finding is fortuitous in the sense that no theory and no hypothesis led us to it.
 Rather, we stumbled upon it while studying the relationship between religious apostasy and divorce from data on a sample of sociologists.
 For control purposes, we coded all the variables from the questionnaire which we thought might bear an important relationship to divorce.
-Educational level of both husband and wife, and the relationship between the two, are known to be related to probability of divorce, so of course we coded the amount of education of the first wife.
+Educational level of both husband and wife, and the relationship between the two, are known to be related to probability of divorce, so of course we coded the

-The unexpected finding that the sociologists married to sociology majors were, as a whole, more prone to divorce than the sociologists married to other college graduates is at least interesting, and it may be important.
-If it did not result from sampling error and is not spurious, it rules out the categorical validity of the generalization that comcoded the wife's college major, although we doubted that it was very important.
-We expected either no relationship or a somewhat lower divorce rate among the sociologists married to sociology majors, given the widespread belief that similarity of the interests of husband and wife is conducive to marital adjustment.1
+\ We are indebted to Adreain Kirkpatrick for several helpful suggestions.
+A grant from the National Science Foundation fiamount of education of the first wife.
+Almost as an afterthought, we also coded the wife's college major, although we doubted that it was very important.
+We expected either no relationship or a somewhat lower divorce rate among the sociologists married to sociology majors, given the widespread belief that similarity of the interests of husband and wife is conducive to marital adjustment.